octopus-network/octopus-appchain-anchor/README.md

         receiver_id: String,
         amount: U128,
     },
-    /// The fact that a certain amount of NEP-141 token has been unlocked and
+    /// The fact that a certain amount of NEAR fungible token has been unlocked and
     /// transfered from this contract to the receiver.
-    Nep141TokenUnlocked {
+    NearFungibleTokenUnlocked {
         request_id: String,
         symbol: String,
         /// The account id of receiver in NEAR protocol